 As you walk along the top of the walls, pay attention to a small room with several items found in local excavations.
 There are pots, jars, amphorae, spearheads, etc.

-Finally, again at the bottom, further down, to the left, locate a bar.
+Finally, again on the ground floor, locate a bar.
 It can be your salvation during the visit (I explain this below).

 Oh, Damas, I’m so excited to see all this in person!

 Great to know how you are, but now I have some tips and warnings you’ll need to follow.